sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Message: Security for the command channel cleared in "%(mode)s" mode.
-:Groups: informational, authenticated, client-side, ftp
+:Groups: authenticated, informational, ftp, client-side
 :From version: 3.13.0
 :To version: None
 :Description: None